Product Design + Development

 Why It Stands Out

 Portix treats tickets as owned, resellable assets instead of rental keys.
 Buyers get a transferable record of their purchase, hosts retain issuance and redemption control, and the Hyperliquid settlement layer removes the gas and friction that make most on-chain ticketing unusable for real events.
+The verified social layer extends that trust into the community: every chat participant is a real person, not a bot.

 What I Learned & Would Improve